Home General A Comparison between a One Person Company and a Private Limited Company

 • The Income-tax Act does not allow OPC firms any exemptions.
 The corporation is subject to a flat tax rate of 25%.

-• Although OPC is a relatively small company, it is nevertheless required to complete all yearly compliances within a certain time period, whether or not the company holds an annual general meeting.
+• Although OPC is a relatively small company, it is nevertheless required to complete all yearly compliances within a certain period, whether or not the company holds an annual general meeting.
 If OPC fails to complete the annual compliances, the company will be fined.

-• OPC cannot transition to a section 8 corporation.
+• OPC cannot transition to a Section 8 corporation.

 • OPC cannot conduct its function as an NBFC or engage in any business activities relating to finance.

-• Before issuing any shares, a corporation must transform itself into another company; it cannot offer ESOS or ESOP to its employees.
+• Before issuing any shares, a corporation must transform into another company; it cannot offer ESOS or ESOP to its employees.

 Private Limited Company